bilingualparrot/cv/index.md

 - A Latin American and Venezuelan cuisine restaurant in The Hague, Netherlands (sold and closed).
 - Oversaw finances and accounting, marketing campaigns on online and offline platforms.
 - Developed the menu, entertainment, and general nature of the restaurant.
-- Gained feedback from clientele and used such feedback to improve the restaurant.

-__Global Support Intern__ | EYES International
-_The Hague - NL (March 2016 - April 2016)_

-- Interviewing and data collection from members of the organization for purposes such as updating internal databases, gaining feedback, generating content for publishing and the establishment of new features and platforms to increase the value of the organization for the members.
-- Reaching out to third parties and other organizations for event planning and execution, as well as to expand our presence and ties with other entrepreneurial organizations.

 [comment]: #